greebt01/javascript-modern-js-for-react-devs/readme.md

 # Modern JavaScript for React Developers
-Describes modern JavaScript with a focus on frontend React development.
+Assignment repo that describes modern JavaScript with a focus on frontend React development.
 Assignments are located [here](./assignments.md).

 # Getting Started
 - Prerequisites